3 tips to get more sales & downloads for your digital products

 Looking for more how-to advice for adding meta descriptions to your pages?

-As for using it on your Podia Storefront, it’s super easy to add meta descriptions.
+As for using it on your Podia homepage , it’s super easy to add meta descriptions.
 Let’s take a quick spin through it now.

 From there, click “edit” on the product that you want to add a meta description to, and swing by your “sales page” for that product once it loads up.

-Now, look directly below it for the fields “product name” and “storefront description.”
+Now, look directly below it for the fields “product name” and “homepage description.”
 These will register as your meta title and meta description.

 Basically, this is what meta descriptions boil down to for digital download creators: